 - A. Preservation of the quality of the public water supply is vital.
-No person may purposefully create a cross-connection that may cause any wastewater, foreign liquids or substances, or water from an alternate source to enter the public water system.
-When a cross-connection is identified, the owner must immediately remove the cross-connection or install approved backflow protection. - B. This Section is meant to provide a brief, though not exhaustive, overview of backflow prevention requirements.
-These requirements shall comply at all times with OAR 333-061-0070, OAR 333-061-0071, the Uniform Plumbing Code, District Resolution 04-15, and amendments thereto. - C. Backflow assemblies shall be customer owned and maintained.
-Assemblies shall be tested annually as well as after installation, repair, and relocation.
-The owner shall bear the testing costs.
-Tests shall be conducted by a certified tester or journeyman plumber, as specified by OAR 333-061-0072. - D. Backflow assemblies shall be installed on the service line at the property line, on private property outside of public easements.
-Per District resolutions, assemblies shall be available for inspection at all reasonable times. - E. When a backflow assembly is installed behind the meter, thermal expansion can occur due to a building's hot water system.
-The UPC may require additional equipment to be installed to control thermal expansion. - F. The District reserves the right to discontinue water service if an unprotected cross connection exists, or if the required backflow prevention measures are not installed, tested, and maintained in accordance with these Standards.
+No person may purposefully create a cross connection that may cause any wastewater, foreign liquids or substances, or water from an alternate source to enter the public water system.
+When a cross connection is identified, the owner must immediately remove the cross connection or install approved backflow protection. - B. This Section is meant to provide a brief, though not exhaustive, overview of backflow prevention requirements.
+These requirements shall comply at all times with OAR 333-061-0070, OAR 333-061-0071, the UPC, District Resolutions, and amendments thereto. - C. Backflow assemblies shall be customer owned and maintained, and bear all costs of installation, testing, and maintenance.
+Assemblies shall be tested immediately upon installation, annually thereafter, after repair, relocation, and after a backflow incident.
+Tests shall be conducted by an Oregon Health Authority certified tester or plumber, as specified by OAR 333-061-0072. - D. Backflow assemblies shall meet the approval requirements of OAR 333-061-0070(13) and OAR 333-061-0070(14).
+Approved assemblies which provide water for human consumption shall additionally be listed as Lead Free per the EPA Lead Free Rule requirements. - E. Backflow assemblies shall be installed on the service line at the property line, on private property outside of public easements.
+Per District Rules and Regulations, assemblies shall be available for inspection at all reasonable times. - F. When a backflow assembly is installed behind the meter, the UPC may require additional equipment to be installed to control thermal expansion. - G. The District reserves the right to discontinue water service if an unprotected cross connection exists, or if the required backflow prevention measures are not installed, tested, and maintained in accordance with these Standards.
 Service may not be restored until such conditions or defects are corrected and verified by the District.